 I found a beautiful short video with a father singing to his two months old daughter.
 It is clear to see that they are both deeply involved in their being together.
 The father comes so near that she can see him clearly and then he sings in such a loving tone the words from his heart.
 The little girl […]

-Lately I was reminded of a Carol’s new-born grandchild and felt that I could share my articles on caring for babies.
+Lately, I was reminded of Carol’s new-born grandchild and felt that I could share my articles on caring for babies.
 Carol with her blog Writeful Mind is a very social blogger who connects bloggers in the Facebook Café blog and is busy helping people who have suffered from abuse.
-I have stored up knowledge on this subject for many […]
+I have stored up knowledge on this subject for many years […]

 A great responsibility to become parents.
 Choosing a healthy life style is essential.

 Looking back 60-80 years at families with small children in the streets of Copenhagen